hcssmith/nvim-distro/README.md

 #### modules.base.lualine
 I have modified the default lualine confif to have the LSP breadcrumbs from lspsaga dsipalyed if an LSP is loaded else it displays the filename.

+#### modules.base.Neorg
+This is the Notes plugin, unusually keybinds are done using the method included in the plugin rather than the keybind function it uses the inbuilt keybind module. prefixes the kybinds with the local leaders and only performs the binds in norg buffers.

+#### modules.base.telescope
+A fuzzy finder which can be easily integrated into other plugins, I have keybinds for files, buffers, git files, grep results and help.
+I have also overwitten the finf_files picker to cd into the directory that is picked.

+#### modules.base.treesitter
+This is the main module that provides syntax highliting via parsing the AST.
+I have disabled this for Makefiles as I dislike the syntax highlighting provided for this.